slsinco/Windows-Logon-Script/README.md

 # Windows Logon Script

-Batch Logon Script to save Users Logon History
+Batch Logon Script to save Users Logon History.
 Results are saved to a file specified inside the script.

 ## Configuration